Linjeflyg Flight 618: Flight

 Because of delays of the delivery of their new Fokker F28 Fellowship aircraft, Linjeflyg started in 1975 to wet lease flights from Skyline.
 The airline operated three Vickers Viscount aircraft in this period, using their own crew and aircraft, but with Linjeflyg's flight codes and chartered for an hourly fee.
 During the late 1970s Linjeflyg accounted for the vast majority of Skyline's revenue.

 Flight 618 was a domestic scheduled passenger flight on 15 January 1977.
-It was conducted using a Vickers 838 Viscount with registration SE-FOZ and serial number 372.
-The aircraft was bought used by Skyline in 1976 to replace an existing, small Viscount 784.
+It was conducted using a Vickers 838 Viscount with registration SE-FOZ.
+The aircraft was bought used by Skyline in 1976 to replace an existing, smaller Viscount 784.
 With a first flight in 1961, it had flown 12,208 hours at the time of the accident.
 Flight 618 was to fly from Malmö Sturup Airport to Stockholm Bromma Airport, with intermediate stops at Kristianstad Airport, Växjö Småland Airport and Jönköping Airport.
 The flight commenced as nominal until descent to Bromma.
 At this time there were nineteen passengers and a crew of three on board, including the well-known table tennis player Hans Alsér.